-Even in preschool, they would conduct tests on the kids to see how they were in terms of going into kindergarten.
-You would think that your child should be worrying about which friends to play with and not what test score they got.
+Even in preschool, they would conduct tests on the kids to see where they were in terms of going into kindergarten.
+You would think your child should be worrying about which friends to play with and not what test score they got.

 One day I picked up my daughter from preschool and her face was red and she had tears in her eyes.
 I asked her what happened and she told me in her tiny voice that she didn’t get it.

 She had trouble counting and pronouncing words correctly.
 I knew this and did my best to help but wanted to be optimistic for my daughter.

 “Well you’re going to get it!”
 I told her.

 But my heart shattered in a million pieces.
 She was too young to already feel insecure about herself.

 My excitement about my daughter being in school then turned into dread and anxiousness.

 As a parent with a child who doesn’t like school, there is always those first thoughts in the morning of, “Will she be okay in school today?” and “What battle do we face today?”